vanilla/docs/content/developer/tools/building-frontend.md

 __Additional entries__

-If you wanted to create a entry for a new section (lets use `mySection` as an exampel) you would do the following:
+If you wanted to create a entry for a new section (lets use `mySection` as an example) you would do the following:

 1. Create a file `src/scripts/entries/mySection.ts` or `src/scripts/entries/mySection.tsx` in your addon.
 2. Run the build.